bingeli1212/nitrile-preview/doc/DOC-diagram.md

 # Moving the 'offset'

-During a path construction, there is an variable named 'offset' which holds a set of two numbers.
-It serves to "translate" the constructed path if it is set to something other than (0,0).
-For example, if this variable is current holding two integers that are (1,1), then all points will be moved one grid unit to the left and upwards.

-This variable can be changed in several different ways.
-The first way is to use the "left:", "right:", "up:", and "down:" directives.
+During a path construction, each path point can be given an additional "offset".
+The exact distance of the offset is controled by one or more "directives".
+For example, the directives "x:2" and "y:3" are designed to set the offset such that the horizontal distance is 2 and vertical distance 3.

-    path a = right:1 up:1 (0,0) [l:2,0] [l:0,2]
+    path a = x:2 y:3 (0,0) [h:2] [v:2]

-The resulting path of the previous command will produce a path that is (1,1) ~ (3,1) ~ (3,3).
+The resulting path of the previous command would have produced a path that is (2,3) ~ (4,3) ~ (4,5).

-Note that changing an offset will also change the 'lastpt' such that the 'lastpt' is now the same point as that of the 'offset'.
+Note that the process of moving a horizontal or vertical translation distance will at the same time move the 'lastpt' such that it coincides with the offset.

+Following are additional directives.

 + left:2
 + right:2
 + up:2
 + down:2

-  The 'left', 'right', 'up', and 'down' directives would each have shifted the current offset in the direction as instructed for a given number of grid distances.
+  The 'left', 'right', 'up', and 'down' directives is each to shift the offset in the direction as instructed for a given number of grid distances.
 The value after the colon is expected to be a number that expresses the number of grid units.
-Note also that these operations are accumulative such that incurring "up:1" two times is equivalent to issuing "up:2" one time.
+Note also that these operations are accumulative such that incurring two "up:1" equals a single "up:2".

-  Note that it is legal to use negative numbers such as 'right:-2', or 'top:-2', 'right:-2.3', or 'top:-2.3', in which case the offset will be shifted in the opposite direction.
+  Note that it is legal to use negative numbers for each of these directives.
+  For instance: 'right:-2', or 'top:-2', 'right:-2.3', or 'top:-2.3', in which
+  case the offset will be shifted in the opposite direction.

 + at:&a

-  The 'offset:a' directive would set the current offset to a point that is the first path point of a path named "a".
-The value after the colon is expected to be a string that holds the name of an existing path, such as 'a', or a path-index designation, such as `a_0`, `a_1`, `a_2`, etc.
+  This directive is to set the current offset so that it coincides with the first point of a path named "a".
+The value after the colon is expected to be a string that holds the name of an existing path, such as '&a', or a path-index designation, such as `&a_0`, `&a_1`, `&a_2`, etc.

 + x:2
 + y:2